 8. Customize Preview Text

-An email preview text is like an excerpt for a blog post or a meta description; it gives people a sneak peek of what the entire email might contain.
+An email preview text is like an excerpt for a blog post or a meta description; it gives people a sneak peek of what the email contains.

 Though I briefly mentioned the email preview above, it is worth paying attention to, even though it is less effective than the subject line.